N1teshift/yaga2025sculptures/docs/quickstart.md

 # Check if ports are accessible
 # (run on Raspberry Pi)
+# Note: If 'telnet' is not found, install it with: sudo apt update && sudo apt install -y telnet
 telnet YOUR_WSL_IP 1883  # MQTT
 telnet YOUR_WSL_IP 8000  # Icecast
 ```